 Don’t know what IT is or would like to learn more about IT?
 Check out our blog What is IT (Information Technology) and Why You Should Know

 While you were deployed the amount of open IT positions has increased tremendously.
 From 2014-2018, more than 450,000 IT job openings have been added to the market.
 The U.S. workforce is desperately trying to keep up with demand, but there are not enough qualified individuals to fill these positions.

 The sector that has the hardest time keeping up with demand also happens to be the sector that favors military veterans, cybersecurity.
-By 2021, there will be an estimated 3.5 million open cybersecurity positions worldwide.
+In 2019, the cybersecurity shortage was already at 4.07 million cybersecurity professionals needed worldwide.

-Even with cybersecurity salaries in the U.S. averaging $116,000, or approximately $55.77 per hour, cybersecurity is still having problems filling positions.
+Even with cybersecurity salaries in the U.S. averaging over $100,000, the industry is still having problems filling positions.
 Want to see for yourself?
-Google, “What is the demand for Cybersecurity jobs in the United States” and see for yourself.
+Google, “What is the demand for Cybersecurity jobs in the United States” and check it out.

 Your Military Experience = Your Advantage